-Employees should always act in the best interest of the Company and not permit outside interests, whether economic, familial, or otherwise, to interfere with their performance of their obligations to the Company in a manner consistent with the highest standards of loyalty.
-The Company strictly prohibits all employees from exploiting or leveraging their position with the Company or the Company’s contractual or business relationships with its suppliers, vendors, customers, potential customers, contractors, agents, other employees and prospective contractors, agents and employees (and such person’s employees and agents)(each a “Conflict Party” and, collectively, a “Conflict Party”) for the purpose of achieving private gain or obtaining personal benefits for themselves, members of their family or any person other than the Company and affiliates of the Company.
+Team members should always act in the best interest of Velocity and not permit outside interests, whether economic, familial, or otherwise, to interfere with their performance of their obligations to the Company in a manner consistent with the highest standards of loyalty.
+The Company strictly prohibits all team members from exploiting or leveraging their position with the Company or the Company’s contractual or business relationships with its suppliers, vendors, customers, potential customers, contractors, agents, other team members and prospective contractors, agents and team members (and such person’s team members and agents)(each a “Conflict Party” and, collectively, a “Conflict Party”) for the purpose of achieving private gain or obtaining personal benefits for themselves, members of their family or any person other than the Company and affiliates of the Company.

 For purposes of this policy:

-(1) the term “family” includes employee’s grandparent’s, parents, spouse’s grandparents, spouse’s parents, siblings, spouse’s siblings and the lineal descendants of employee and any of the other people included in the definition of the term “family.”
+(1) the term “family” includes team members’ grandparents, parents, spouse’s grandparents, spouse’s parents, siblings, spouse’s siblings and the lineal descendants of the team member and any of the other people included in the definition of the term “family.”
 Lineal descendants also include all adopted children and stepchildren.

-(2) The term “Authorized Promotional Event” means any event or activity sponsored, held or conducted by any Conflict Party (y) principally or primarily to benefit any tax-exempt organization or (z) held for the purpose of promoting, improving or benefiting any Conflict Party’s legitimate business interests, goals and desires and not planned, designed or intended to target or benefit any individual employee of the Company or any group of employees of the Company in any manner different than other individuals attending or participating in such event and with respect to which the employee reasonably believes the cost of such Authorized Promotional Event does not exceed $500 per person (adjusted for inflation after the date of adoption of this policy).
+(2) The term “Authorized Promotional Event” means any event or activity sponsored, held or conducted by any Conflict Party (y) principally or primarily to benefit any tax-exempt organization or (z) held for the purpose of promoting, improving or benefiting any Conflict Party’s legitimate business interests, goals and desires and not planned, designed or intended to target or benefit any individual team member of the Company or any group of team members of the Company in any manner different than other individuals attending or participating in such event and with respect to which the team member reasonably believes the cost of such Authorized Promotional Event does not exceed $500 per person (adjusted for inflation after the date of adoption of this policy).

 (3) The phrase “ordinary course” means the usual and customary range of conduct that is substantially consistent with such conduct in which a Conflict Party is reasonably likely to have engaged even in the absence of the existence of a conflict of interest, including conduct consistent with normal social conventions.

-(4) a potential conflict of interest occurs whenever an employee’s outside interests, goals or desires interfere, are in conflict or otherwise are inconsistent with the Company’s interests, the achievement of the Company’s goals and desires or the performance of the employee’s work-related duties.
-Without limiting the generality of the foregoing, an impermissible conflict of interest exists whenever an employee is capable of influencing or directing the outcome of a decision related to or involving the Company’s business in a manner that results in, or reasonably may result in or produce, any type of personal gain or benefit (whether economic or otherwise) for the employee or the employee’s family.
+(4) a potential conflict of interest occurs whenever a team member’s outside interests, goals or desires interfere, are in conflict or otherwise are inconsistent with the Company’s interests, the achievement of the Company’s goals and desires or the performance of the team member’s work-related duties.
+Without limiting the generality of the foregoing, an impermissible conflict of interest exists whenever a team member is capable of influencing or directing the outcome of a decision related to or involving the Company’s business in a manner that results in, or reasonably may result in or produce, any type of personal gain or benefit (whether economic or otherwise) for the team member or the team member’s family.

-If you have a question about whether any decision, situation or action involves or may involve a potential conflict of interest, prior to taking any action with respect to such matter, employees must consult with the Company’s human resource department, controller or chief financial officer.
+Determining whether a conflict of interest exists is not always easy to do.
+If you have a question about whether any decision, situation or action involves or may involve a potential conflict of interest, prior to taking any action with respect to such matter, team members must consult with the Company’s EVP and General Counsel or Chief People Officer.

 Gifts, Favors and other Remuneration from Sources Outside the Company

-The Company strictly prohibits employees and members of their family from soliciting, seeking or accepting any gifts, favors (whether for themselves, members of their family or others, including civic and charitable organizations), entertainment, payments or loans from any Conflict Party or other person doing business with the Company, except for (1) attendance at or participation in social activities (such as meals, movies, theater or musical events), life cycle events (such as graduation parties, engagement parties, showers and weddings), or Authorized Promotional Events, hosted by any Conflict Party in the ordinary course (provided, however, any employee’s participation in or attendance at more than three Authorized Promotional Events sponsored or held by any single Conflict Party in any calendar year shall not be deemed to be events held in the ordinary course); of such Conflict Party’s business; (2) gifts with a value of less than $500 (adjusted for inflation following the date of adoption of this policy), provided, however, gifts of cash, gift cards and gift certificates may not be accepted; (3) tickets to sporting, theater, musical and other events, if prior approval is obtained from either the human resource department, the controller or chief financial officer of the Company; and (4) loans from commercial lending institutions, but only so long as such loans are at interest rates and on such other terms and conditions as are consistent with market conditions and the ordinary course of business of the lender.
+Velocity strictly prohibits team members and members of their family from soliciting, seeking or accepting any gifts, favors (whether for themselves, members of their family or others, including civic and charitable organizations), entertainment, payments or loans from any Conflict Party or other person doing business with the Company, except for (1) attendance at or participation in social activities (such as meals, movies, theater or musical events), life cycle events (such as graduation parties, engagement parties, showers and weddings), or Authorized Promotional Events, hosted by any Conflict Party in the ordinary course (provided, however, any team members’ participation in or attendance at more than three Authorized Promotional Events sponsored or held by any single Conflict Party in any calendar year shall not be deemed to be events held in the ordinary course); of such Conflict Party’s business; (2) gifts with a value of less than $500 (adjusted for inflation following the date of adoption of this policy), provided, however, gifts of cash, gift cards and gift certificates may not be accepted; (3) tickets to sporting, theater, musical and other events, if prior approval is obtained from either the EVP and General Counsel or Chief People Officer of the Company; and (4) loans from commercial lending institutions, but only so long as such loans are at interest rates and on such other terms and conditions as are consistent with market conditions and the ordinary course of business of the lender.

-The Company, its directors, officers and employees are strictly prohibited from engaging in, authorizing, sanctioning or permitting any form of discipline, reprisal, intimidation or retaliation, whether direct or indirect, against any employee as a result of such employee reporting a potential conflict of interest or violation of this policy or cooperating in related
+The Company, its directors, officers, and team members are strictly prohibited from engaging in, authorizing, sanctioning or permitting any form of discipline, reprisal, intimidation or retaliation, whether direct or indirect, against any team member as a result of such team member reporting a potential conflict of interest or violation of this policy or cooperating in related investigations.

 Administration of this Policy

-The Company’s human resource department is primarily responsible for the administration of this policy.
-If you have any questions regarding this policy or if you have questions about conflicts of interest that are not addressed in this policy, please contact the human resource department.
-You also may contact the controller or chief financial officer of the Company regarding violations of this policy.
+The Company’s Human Resources department is primarily responsible for the administration of this policy.
+If you have any questions regarding this policy or if you have questions about conflicts of interest that are not addressed in this policy, please contact the EVP and General Counsel or the Chief People Officer.
+You also may contact the EVP and General Counsel and Chief People Officer of the Company regarding violations of this policy.

 Additional Categories of Conduct Not Prohibited by this Policy

-Nothing set forth in this policy precludes or prevents (or is meant to dissuade or discourage) employees from engaging in any activities, actions or communications that are legally protected by state or federal law, including, without limitation, the National Labor Relations Act.
-Protected activities and communications include, without limitation, discussing wages, benefits or terms and conditions of employment, forming, joining or supporting labor unions, bargaining collectively through representatives selected by a group of employees, or raising complaints about working conditions.
+Nothing set forth in this policy precludes or prevents (or is meant to dissuade or discourage) team members from engaging in any activities, actions or communications that are legally protected by state or federal law, including, without limitation, the National Labor Relations Act.
+Protected activities and communications include, without limitation, discussing wages, benefits or terms and conditions of employment, forming, joining or supporting labor unions, bargaining collectively through representatives selected by a group of team members, or raising complaints about working conditions.